-- Look for plants with healthy foliage with no wilting leaves or blooms, and without signs of insect damage or disease.
+Look for plants with vibrant and healthy foliage, free from wilting leaves or blooms, as well as any signs of insect damage or disease.

-- Purchasing locally-raised mums from a farm or nursery ensures that the varieties grown are well suited to your growing region.
-This is especially important if you will be transplanting the mum outdoors in your flower bed or displaying the potted plant outside.
-Garden or hardy mums endure cooler outdoor temperatures better than florist mums, which are raised as indoor plants only.
+For the most suitable varieties for your growing region, consider purchasing locally-raised mums from a farm or nursery.
+This is particularly important if you plan to transplant the mum outdoors in your flower bed or display it outside as a potted plant.
+Garden or hardy mums are more resilient to cooler outdoor temperatures compared to florist mums, which are typically grown as indoor plants.

-- When choosing potted mums for an event that will occur within a few days, purchase plants brimming with colorful flowers.
+If you’re selecting potted mums for an event occurring in a few days, choose plants that are abundant with colorful flowers.

-- For long-term enjoyment, select a plant that is loaded with unopened, tight flower buds, instead of one in full bloom.
-The buds will bloom over the course of several weeks, providing a continuous showing of beautiful flowers.
+For long-term enjoyment, opt for a mum plant that is filled with unopened, tight flower buds rather than one in full bloom.
+This way, the buds will gradually bloom over several weeks, providing a continuous display of beautiful flowers.

-- Looking for something different?
-Besides the traditional, decorative overlapping petals, mum varieties are also available with different shaped blooms.
-You can choose exotic florist varieties with a pompon or single, daisy-like flower for indoor use, or as a short-term autumnal outdoor decoration, as these cultivars aren’t able to withstand cold weather.
+If you’re looking for something unique, besides the traditional decorative overlapping petals, there are mum varieties available with different-shaped blooms.
+You can choose from exotic florist varieties with pompon or single, daisy-like flowers for indoor use or as a short-term autumnal outdoor decoration.
+However, it’s important to note that these cultivars are unable to withstand cold weather.

 Caring for Potted Mums